-- The purpose of this study was to assess how the pandemic affected oral health status and utilization of oral health services among US adults. - This research also aimed to highlight unique factors related to the COVID-19 pandemic that disproportionally affected vulnerable and underserved populations including racial/ethnic minorities, low-income people, unemployed individuals, uninsured families, Medicaid beneficiaries, and rural individuals. - Incorporating the consumer perspective on access to oral health services is important in the development of effective policy strategies to address key access barriers and facilitators as well as oral health disparities.
+- The purpose of this study was to assess how the pandemic affected oral health status and utilization of oral health services among US adults. - This research also aimed to highlight unique factors related to the COVID-19 pandemic that disproportionally affected vulnerable and underserved populations including racial/ethnic minorities, low-income people, and unemployed individuals. - Incorporating the consumer perspective on access to oral health services is important in the development of effective policy strategies to address key access barriers and facilitators as well as oral health disparities.